ikawrakow/ik_llama.cpp/github-data/discussions/395 - Why does imatrix not tokenize special tokens_.md

 You are welcome.

+> 👤 **bartowski1182** replied on **2025-05-09** at **12:33:00**
+>
+> Ah did I not send that reply here first?
+Sorry, I had one typed up
+>
+> That makes perfect sense though!
+Do you think you'd want the same thing here?
+Was planning to open one up in each assuming it made sense, it seems like a nice idea for A/B testing anyways, but figured I'd double check with the original architect that there wasn't something glaringly obvious I was missing
+>
+> Thanks again for the input!

 > 👤 **bartowski1182** replied on **2025-05-09** at **12:42:35**
 >
 > Truly did not mean to just grab knowledge and run, that's a terrible look, hence I meant to ask if I could contribute the same here so that it wouldn't just be a one-sided deal (not that it's a complex change from me, but just the principle of it, it's not in good taste to open a discussion, get your insight, and run to mainline without saying anything, that isn't my style but it's exactly what I did in this case)